lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## Unspecified Error

 Error code 1 is used for errors that do not have a specific error code defined.
-ERR_INFO MUST be a text string containing a human-readable diagnostic message written in English, for example "Method not supported".
+ERR_INFO MUST be a text string containing a human-readable diagnostic message which SHOULD be written in English, for example "Method not supported".
 The diagnostic text message is mainly intended for software engineers that during debugging need to interpret it in the context of the EDHOC specification.
 The diagnostic message SHOULD be provided to the calling application where it SHOULD be logged.

 ## Wrong Selected Cipher Suite {#wrong-selected}